 Well, possibly.
-And sadly, it's still perpetuated by a conventional system, which doesn't know much about sociopaths or chiropractors in which is prone to saying, Well, why wouldn't go near them?
-In so many cases?
-Obviously, there are there are more and more people within the conventional system.
-We know what we do and know how good we are.
-So there's a we ought to mention the dreaded M word maintenance.
+And sadly, it's still perpetuated by a conventional system, which doesn't know much about us osteopaths or chiropractors, and which is prone to saying, oh, I wouldn't go near them in so many cases.
+Obviously, there are more and more people within the conventional system who know what we do and know how good we are.
+So we ought to mention the dreaded M word, maintenance.
 Because so many practitioners, they hate the word maintenance because it does sound as though you're just trying to rope people back in for dozens of treatments.

-Well, the way I look The days we take our teeth to the dentist every six months for maintenance, but why don't we take our bodies by fairness, I do take my body to the dentist as well at the same time.
+Well, the way I look at it is, we take our teeth to the dentist every six months for maintenance, but why don't we take our bodies?

+By fairness, I do take my body to the dentist as well at the same time.

 But we don't, you know, there's that thing we've been trained to look after our teeth.
-But we haven't been trained to look after our bodies and look, you know, I'm not going to stop sitting with a pulling posture at my desk all day long.
-With my neck and my shoulders, that's not going to stop.
+But we haven't been trained to look after our bodies and look, you know, I'm not going to stop sitting with appalling posture at my desk all day long.
+With my neck in my shoulders, that's not going to stop.
 So I'm still going to have to go and be released and sorted out.
-And that's why I go regularly, you know, and the, the painter and decorator and so on, as I'm not going to stop lifting their arms up for hours above their heads or the plumber under the you bend, or the infant school teacher sitting on impossibly small chairs all day long.
+And that's why I go regularly, you know, and the painter and decorator and so on, are not going to stop lifting their arms up for hours above their heads or the plumber under the U bend, or the infant schoolteacher sitting on impossibly small chairs all day long.
 We're all going to carry on doing those things that cause us issues.
-And you know, why wouldn't we look after the patient and say, You know what, given your work, etc. This is likely to crop up as an acute problem again, or an issue later.
-We could prevent that from happening.
-If you're willing.
-We could book you in for X number of months time, whatever your opinion is.
+And you know, why wouldn't we look after the patients and say, you know what, given your work, etc. this is likely to crop up as an acute problem again, or an issue later.
+We could prevent that from happening if you're willing.
+We could book you in for X number of months' time, whatever your opinion is.
 How does that sound?

-Gilly, we have a 297 viewers.
+Gilly, we have 297 viewers.
 Groucho, one of them says it's been great advice.
 Thank you very much.
 But we're out of time.

 Thank you.